 By the standards of today's Mormon writers, the concept that a woman could be a prophetess-not in the limited sense of receiving personal revelation for herself and children or church calling, but rather for all God's people-is apparently unimaginable.
-Even though the Bible tells us very plainly of these women's activities, they have still been overlooked and their prophetic ministries have been discounted.
+Even though the Bible tells us very plainly of these women's activities, they have still been overlooked and their prophetic ministries discounted.
 If this can occur at a time when it is becoming increasingly difficult to ignore women's contributions to the Kingdom of God, it should come as no surprise to us that only the most remarkable of women would find their way into ancient scriptures.
 One might wonder how many other accomplished women were omitted.

 Probably the most commonly cited justifications for assigning a subordinate role to women (and therefore excluding them from priesthood) are found in the writings of Paul.
-His ideas about women do not bear directly on women's ordination, since it would be possible for women to be priesthood bearers and to perform priesthood ordinances (such as administering the Sacrament, baptizing, blessing the sick, etc.) while still occupying a subordinate position in the home and church.
-Nevertheless, it is important to discuss briefly a few of Paul's statements since they have had such a profound impact on Christian thinking and continue to be invoked to define what is and what is not "proper" behavior for women.
+His ideas about women do not bear directly on women's ordination, since it would be possible for women to be priesthood bearers and to perform priesthood ordinances (such as administering the sacrament, baptizing, blessing the sick, etc.) while still occupying a subordinate position in the home and church.
+Nevertheless, it is important to discuss briefly a few of Paul's statements since they have had such a profound impact on Christian thinking and continue to be invoked to define what is and is not "proper" behavior for women.

-It should be noted that some of the more restrictive passages about women appear in I Timothy and Ephesians, epistles whose Pauline authorship is in question among biblical scholars.10 Mormons have generally not made distinctions between Pauline and pseudo-Pauline writings.
-Indeed the new Bible Dictionary does not hint at the controversy over authorship, and in fact goes so far as to assign Hebrews to Paul, although Hebrews itself makes no such claim.
+It should be noted that some of the more restrictive passages about women appear in 1 Timothy and Ephesians, epistles whose Pauline authorship is in question among biblical scholars.
+10 Mormons have generally not made distinctions between Pauline and pseudo-Pauline writ-